-How to Address the Wedding Reception With the Invitation
+How to Address the Reception in the Invitation

-What If the Reception Is Not at the Same Place As the Ceremony?
+What If the Reception Is Not at the Same Place?

-For example, a wedding invitation with reception details may look like the following:
+For example, an invitation with reception details may look like the following:

 Mr & Mrs. Allen Feffer